-In this session, we will examine scaffolding, and how it helps students overcome barriers and reach lesson goals.
-We will explore how scaffolding supports students to understand new language and carry out language tasks, investigate how to plan scaffolding into lesson stages to help students move from form-focused practice to fluency-focused, consider ways to monitor student performance, and learn how to use scaffolding to support specific language skills.
+In this session, we examine scaffolding, and how it helps students overcome barriers and reach lesson goals.
+We explore how scaffolding supports students to understand new language and carry out language tasks, investigate how to plan scaffolding into lesson stages to help students move from form-focused practice to fluency-focused, consider ways to monitor student performance, and learn how to use scaffolding to support specific language skills.

 Autumn - Addressing lost learning

 Language abilities change over time especially if there have been long gaps.
-This session will show how the formative information provided in the English Benchmark Young Learners (6-14 years) and the Benchmark Test (14 years plus) can be used throughout the learning cycle to identify each student's needs and monitor how their needs are changing so teachers can plan lessons for individuals as well as the whole class.
+This session shows how the formative information provided in the English Benchmark Young Learners (6-14 years) and the Benchmark Test (14 years plus) can be used throughout the learning cycle to identify each student's needs and monitor how their needs are changing so teachers can plan lessons for individuals as well as the whole class.

-In this highly practical session, we will explore ways in which we can help our students become better at learning and remembering vocabulary.
+In this highly practical session, we explore ways in which we can help our students become better at learning and remembering vocabulary.
 Teaching good word-learning habits is always a worth-while objective, but never more so than in the current climate.
 The more efficient the students are, the more likely they will be able to overcome interruptions to their learning and make up for lost time.
-Examples of good practice will be taken from Focus Second Edition.
+Examples of good practice are taken from Focus Second Edition.

 In the months of lockdown, primary students may have missed out on a lot of learning – but even more crucially, they will have missed out on opportunities of working together.
-In this session, we will look at how to structure communicative and collaborative activities to make the most of the course topics, using Now I Know as an example.
+In this session, we look at how to structure communicative and collaborative activities to make the most of the course topics, using Now I Know as an example.

 Browse all webinars by category

 Ready for what's next webinar series

 More than 30,000 teachers from over 60 countries engaged with our experts across six themes and 45 fascinating and diverse talks in autumn 2020.